 We are building prison-to-college pathways through campus and community based education, advocacy, and outreach.
 OPEEP courses bring campus-based and incarcerated students together in Ohio prison settings for collaborative and transformative educational experiences.

-Guided by a commitment to equity and radical inclusion, we believe that quality education is a right regardless of one’s background, identity, or status.
 Our project emphasizes collaborative learning opportunities for incarcerated students alongside campus students in several of central Ohio’s prison facilities.
-Broadening experiences of learning in new and challenging contexts illustrates the rewards of engaging in intellectual projects through empathy and a shared commitment to recognize the dignity of all people.
+Broadening experiences of learning in new and challenging contexts illustrates the rewards of engaging in intellectual projects through empathy and a shared commitment to provide educational opportunities to all students.

 OPEEP’s efforts to expand prison-based education across OSU’s multiple campuses include many activities underway and planned in the near future.
 We are working to expand the range of prison-based curricular offerings across the Arts and Sciences.
 To increase the number of OSU faculty eligible to teach in Ohio prisons, OPEEP offers its own instructor training.
 Our project enriches OSU student learning opportunities through offering transformational, social justice-oriented courses which fully immerse students in segments of their local communities they otherwise might not ever engage with.
 We also work with incarcerated students to support their higher education goals, and our plans include a regional collaboration with other central Ohio colleges and universities to expand programming and degree-completion for incarcerated students and returned citizens.